-If fertilization does not occur and no embryo is conceived, the corpus luteum breaks down and the secretion of progesterone drops significantly to stop the growth of the uterine wall.
+If fertilization does not occur, the corpus luteum breaks down, less progesterone is produced, and the levels of progesterone are too low to promote the growth of the uterine wall.
 As the lining of the womb is no longer maintained by progesterone from the corpus luteum, the lining breaks away, resulting in menstrual bleeding.

-If conception does occur, progesterone stimulates the further development of blood vessels in the endometrium (the lining of the womb) and stimulates glands in the endometrium to secrete nutrients that nourish the early embryo.
-Progesterone prepares the tissue lining of the uterus to accept implantation of the fertilized egg and helps to preserve the endometrium throughout pregnancy.5
+If conception occurs, progesterone stimulates the further development of blood vessels in the endometrium, and it stimulates glands in the endometrium to secrete nutrients that nourish the fertilized egg.

-After conception, the vascular spaces in the endometrium fuse and become interconnected, forming the placenta.
-The placenta then begins to secrete progesterone to supplement the progesterone already secreted by the corpus luteum.
+After conception, the placenta forms.
+The placenta begins to secrete progesterone to supplement, and surpass, the progesterone already secreted by the corpus luteum.

-If a woman fails to ovulate, her ovaries do not produce progesterone; this is referred to as an anovulatory cycle.
-Missed cycles often take place from mid 30s onwards and become more frequent as perimenopause approaches.6 On average, 52% of cycles are anovulatory by the age of 46.
+If a woman does not ovulate, her ovaries do not produce progesterone.
+This is called an anovulatory cycle.
+Missed cycles often take place from the mid 30s onwards and become more frequent as menopause approaches.

-Progesterone works by traveling in the blood to tissues where there are progesterone receptors.
-Progesterone molecules attach to the receptors and initiate their actions in the body.6
+Progesterone travels in the blood to tissues where there are progesterone receptors.
+It attaches to the receptors to produce actions in the body.

-- Is responsible (with estrogen) for the release of an egg from the ovaries during ovulation
+Estrogen and progesterone are responsible for the release of an egg from the ovaries during ovulation.

 - Prepares the tissue lining of the uterus to allow the fertilized egg to implant